 Our days are typically filled with the demands of life crying for our attention.
 That's why we need to plan personal retreat time to be with the Lord — four, eight, or 12 hours with nothing on our agenda except to bask in his love, thank and worship him, listen to him, intercede for others, lay our life and activities before him, and let him direct us.

-The Bible promises us in James 4:8, "Come near to God and He will come near to you."
-He is waiting for you.
-In fact, God is looking for opportunities to speak to you, if only you would slow down enough to listen attentively.
-What you hear will show you how to keep your life aligned with His purposes.
+In James 4:8, we read, "Come near to God and He will come near to you."
+He is waiting for you to slow down enough to listen to him attentively, so that your life will remain aligned with his purposes.